spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

    This is the name shown in the stage config when you create a canary stage for your pipeline.

-1. Select your telemetry provider from the __Metric Store__ dropdown.
+1. (Optional) select your telemetry provider from the __Metric Store__ dropdown.

+   If you have only one provider set up, this is not a drop-down.

    ![Canary config declaration](/guides/user/canary/config/canary_config_create.png)